CleverNucleus/RelicEx/README.md

 #### Description

-This mod adds Curios compatibility with PlayerEx, along a RPG theme.
+This mod adds Trinkets compatibility with PlayerEx, along a RPG theme.

-#### Health Potions

-There are three health potions added: small, medium and large.
-Health Potions have a chance to drop from mobs, and when picked up by the player will heal for two, four and six hearts, respectively.

 #### Relics